silzai/ObsidianNotes/Notes/RandomStudyNotes/OS/Lecture/Lecture-6.md

 	- so we can do time slicing to solve this:
 ## Multilevel Feedback Queue
 - This is implemented in Linux
-- special case of multilevel queue: multi-feedback Qeueue:
+- special case of multilevel queue: multi-feedback Queue:
 - the queue will have priorities
 - feedback:
 	- if a process from a certain queue is preempted (interrupted), then instead of going to the tail of the same queue, insert it to the next queue